Frequently Asked Questions

 Your purchase helps sustain and grow our Snow Leopard Enterprises conservation program which empowers the women who participate in this program while their communities agree not to harm any snow leopards or the cats’ natural prey.

-Retail orders are shipping within three business days.
-Wholesale orders ship within 7 days.
+Retail orders are shipping within 3-5 business days.
+Wholesale orders ship within 10 days.

 Our wholesale prices are low enough that if we covered the cost of shipping we would likely not cover our cost for the merchandise.
-Therefore, we cannot offer free shipping as we can on retail orders over certain amounts.
+Therefore, we cannot offer free shipping as we can on some types of retail orders.

 No, purchases are not tax-deductible.

 The photos in our photo gallery are graciously provided by a vast group of people who all hold different forms of copyright on every picture.
 We are unable to sell these photos because we do not want to infringe on the rights of each photographer.
-If you follow the link provided with every image, you may be able to download the photo from Flickr.com if the photographer has specified that it is okay.
+If you like a specific image and are interested in a print, please contact us at firstname.lastname@example.org.

 We are regularly working with designers and artisans both internationally and in our program countries to develop new products to add to our product line.
 We welcome any product ideas that you may have.
-This program is successful, because of your support, and we truly welcome all feedback and suggestions.
+This program is successful because of your support, and we truly welcome all feedback and suggestions.
 Please contact us at email@example.com with any input you may have.